-- (1) The Municipality may require that notice of an application be given again if more than 18 months have elapsed since the first public notice of the application and if the Municipality has not considered the application. - (2) The Municipality may, at any stage during the processing of the application if new information comes to its attention that is material to the consideration of the application, require# - (a) notice of an application to be given or served again in terms of section 44, 45, 46 or 48; and - (b) an application to be re-sent to municipal departments, other organs of state or service providers for comment.
+- (1) The Municipality may require that notice of an application be given again if more than 18 months have elapsed since any other public notice of the application, including any notice published in terms of any other legislation but containing full details of the application and the comments in response to which are available to the municipality, and if the Municipality has not considered the application. - (2) The Municipality may, at any stage during the processing of the application if new information comes to its attention that is material to the consideration of the application, require- - (a) notice of an application to be given or served again in terms of section 44, 45, 46 or 48; and - (b) an application to be re-sent to municipal departments, other organs of state or service providers for comment.